JiGoot/terms/en/privacy.md

-**Privacy Policy for JiGoot Mobile App Users**

-Last Updated: [Date]

-**Introduction**

-Welcome to JiGoot, your go-to platform for seamless online food and beverages ordering and delivery.
-Operated by [JiGoot Company Name], our mobile app is designed to make your dining experience enjoyable and hassle-free.
-At JiGoot, we prioritize and respect the privacy of our users.
-This Privacy Policy outlines the personal information we collect, how we use it, and the measures we take to safeguard your privacy.

-**1. Information We Collect**

-- **User Account Information:** When you create a JiGoot account via our mobile app, we may collect personal information such as your name, last name, email address, gender, date of birth, phone number, and password.

-- **2. How We Use Your Information**

-We use the collected information for the following purposes:

-- **Account Management:** To create and manage your user account.

-- **Order Fulfillment:** To process and deliver your orders efficiently.

-- **Communication:** To send important updates, notifications, and promotional offers tailored to your preferences.

-- **Customer Support:** To provide assistance and address any queries or issues you may encounter.

-- **Improvement of Services:** To enhance our mobile app, services, and overall user experience.

-- **Legal Compliance:** To comply with applicable laws and regulations.

-**3. Information Sharing and Disclosure**

-We may share your information under the following circumstances:

-- **With Suppliers:** Information necessary for order fulfillment is shared with our restaurant and supplier partners.

-- **With Third-Party Service Providers:** We may engage third-party service providers to assist in business operations, such as payment processing and delivery services.

-- **Legal Compliance:** We may disclose information when required by law or in response to legal requests.

-**4. Data Security**

-We implement robust security measures to protect your information against unauthorized access, alteration, disclosure, or destruction.
-We use encryption, secure protocols, and regularly update our security practices to ensure the safety of your data.

-**5. Your Choices**

-- **Account Information:** You can conveniently review and update your account information through the JiGoot mobile app.

-- **Communications:** You have the option to opt out of promotional communications, while important service-related messages will still be sent to keep you informed.

-**6. Cookies and Tracking Technologies**

-JiGoot uses cookies and similar technologies within our mobile app to enhance your user experience, analyze trends, and gather information about your interactions with the platform.

-**7. Changes to this Privacy Policy**

-We may update this Privacy Policy periodically.
-Users will be notified of significant changes.
-Continued use of the JiGoot mobile app after such changes constitutes acceptance of the updated policy.

-**8. Contact Us**

-If you have any questions or concerns about this Privacy Policy, please don't hesitate to contact us at [jigoot.dev@gmail.com].

-**End of Privacy Policy**
+# Privacy Policy

+*Last updated: 15th September 2024*

+### 1. Introduction
+Welcome to JiGoot!
+We are committed to protecting your privacy and handling your personal information with care.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our food delivery platform.
+By using JiGoot, you consent to the practices described in this policy.

+### 2. Information We Collect
+We may collect the following types of information:

+- **Personal Information:** Name, email address, phone number, delivery address, payment information, and any other details you provide when creating an account or placing an order.
+- **Transaction Information:** Details about your orders, payments, and delivery preferences.
+- **Usage Data:** Information about how you use JiGoot, including IP address, browser type, device information, and browsing activity on our platform.
+- **Location Data:** Information about your location to facilitate order delivery and improve our services.

+### 3. How We Use Your Information
+We use the information we collect for the following purposes:

+- **Order Processing:** To process and manage your orders, including payments and deliveries.
+- **Account Management:** To create and maintain your account, communicate with you, and provide customer support.
+- **Service Improvement:** To analyze usage patterns and improve JiGoot’s features and performance.
+- **Marketing:** To send you promotional information and updates about our services, if you have opted to receive them.
+- **Legal Compliance:** To comply with legal obligations and resolve disputes.

+### 4. How We Share Your Information
+We may share your information in the following circumstances:

+- **With Suppliers and Delivery Personnel:** To fulfill your orders and provide delivery services.
+- **With Service Providers:** Third-party vendors who assist us with payment processing, data analytics, and other services.
+- **For Legal Reasons:** If required by law or to protect our rights, property, or safety, or that of others.
+- **Business Transfers:** In connection with any merger, acquisition, or sale of all or a portion of our business.

+### 5. Data Security**

+We implement reasonable measures to protect your information from unauthorized access, use, or disclosure.
+However, no method of transmission over the internet or electronic storage is completely secure, and we cannot guarantee absolute security.

+### 6. Your Rights and Choices
+You have the following rights regarding your personal information:

+- **Access and Correction:** You may request access to or correction of your personal information held by us.
+- **Opt-Out:** You can opt out of receiving marketing communications from us by following the unsubscribe instructions provided in those communications.
+- **Deletion:** You may request the deletion of your account and personal information, subject to certain legal and contractual restrictions.

+### 7. Cookies and Tracking Technologies
+JiGoot uses cookies and similar tracking technologies to enhance your experience on our platform.
+Cookies are small files stored on your device that help us remember your preferences and improve our services.
+You can control cookie settings through your browser.

+### 8. Third-Party Links
+Our platform may contain links to third-party websites.
+We are not responsible for the privacy practices or content of those sites.
+We encourage you to review their privacy policies before providing any personal information.

+### 9. Children’s Privacy
+JiGoot is not intended for use by individuals under the age of 18.
+We do not knowingly collect or solicit personal information from children.
+If we become aware that we have collected personal information from a child, we will take steps to delete that information.

+### 10. Changes to This Privacy Policy
+We may update this Privacy Policy from time to time.
+Changes will be effective immediately upon posting on our platform.
+Your continued use of JiGoot after any changes constitutes your acceptance of the revised policy.

+### 11. Contact Us
+If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at [jigoot.dev@gmail.com](mailto:jigoot.dev@gmail.com).